timescale/web-developer-assignment/README.md

 - Site should have a simple responsive design
 - Site should work in the latest Chrome on Mac OS
 - Fork the repo to your own account, make it public and send us the repo url when you are completed.
 We will clone and run the site on our local.
+- Feel free to use any library listed in the package.json.

 [figma]: https://www.figma.com/file/xdOy5L4dmMeEQpeJsbmp5K/Senior-Web-Dev-Assignment?node-id=0%3A1